Portable Single-Beam Atomic Total-Field Magnetometer for Stand-off Magnetic Sensing: Sensor Design and Characterization

 Near the lock point, the dispersive response is well approximated as linear:

 This yields

 This approach enables continuous tracking of magnetic-field variations without repeated frequency sweeps, thereby preserving bandwidth while providing stable, high-sensitivity readout.

-Using the sensor described in Fig.~\ref{fig:fig2}, we measured the dispersion curve shown in Fig.~\ref{fig:Disp} after subtracting the mean of the raw signal to remove the DC offset.
-Accordingly, the experimentally measured signal is not purely dispersive and can be expressed as
+Using the sensor described in Fig.~\ref{fig:fig2}, we measured the dispersion curve shown in Fig.~\ref{fig:Disp}.
+The raw lock-in output is acquired without a DC offset, and the measured signal can be expressed as

-where $S_{0}$ denotes a frequency-independent DC offset and $\Delta S_{\mathrm{asym}}$ accounts for residual asymmetric contributions.
-Subtracting the mean removes only constant contributions (the DC offset $S_0$ and any constant part of the asymmetric background) and therefore does not modify the antisymmetric dispersive component $S_{\mathrm{disp}}$ that carries the magnetic-field information through its zero crossing and local slope.
-The remaining asymmetry, represented by $\Delta S_{\mathrm{asym}}$, is commonly attributed to velocity-selective saturation (hole burning, i.e., Bennett-structure) effects \cite{BudkerYashchukZolotorev1998}, which can distort the line shape and shift the apparent zero-crossing point.
+where $\Delta S_{\mathrm{asym}}$ accounts for residual asymmetric contributions to an otherwise antisymmetric dispersive line shape $S_{\mathrm{disp}}$.
+The asymmetry is commonly attributed to velocity-selective saturation (hole burning, i.e., Bennett-structure) effects \cite{BudkerYashchukZolotorev1998}, which can distort the line shape and shift the apparent zero-crossing point.
 Such a shift introduces a potential bias in the inferred center frequency and thus limits the absolute accuracy of the magnetic-field readout.

 For real-time magnetic-field sensing, however, we operate in a local linear regime by restricting the readout to a sufficiently narrow neighborhood of $\omega_{\mathrm{mod}}\approx\omega_{L}$, where the dispersive response is well approximated by its local slope, enabling differential tracking of small field-induced shifts.
 In contrast, the Bennett-structure contribution manifests primarily as a slowly varying background \cite{BudkerYashchukZolotorev1998}.
 Within a narrow window around $\omega_{\mathrm{mod}}=\omega_{L}$, it is therefore reasonable to treat the asymmetric background as locally constant to first order: